autumoswitzerland/ifaceX-App/README.md

 # Welcome to the ifaceX App 👋

 This mobile app is optional for customers who want to use an app that connects to the ifaceX platform for monitoring interface processors.
-It is not intended to be developed by the customer, but will be passed on to the stores (Apple & Google Play) if there is a need for such an app.
+It is not intended to be built by the customer, but will be passed on to the stores (Apple & Google Play) if there is a need for such an app.

 See [ifaceX Platform](https://products.autumo.ch/ifacex/overview).